 Arrange the asparagus spears in a single layer on a baking sheet, and drizzle with a little olive oil.
 Roast them in a preheated oven (400 degrees f) for 10 minutes.
 Sprinkle the roasted spears with a pinch of salt and pepper and serve.

-You can also try adding a few simple ingredients to add more flavor to roasted asparagus, here's some inspiration for you:
+You can also try adding a few simple ingredients to add more flavor to roasted asparagus, such as shredded parmesan cheese, or chopped almonds.
+Here are a few recipes for roasting asparagus.

 - Roasted Asparagus with Garlic Butter - A simple and delicious asparagus recipe.